kongware/ftor/README.md

 ### Construction

-Ỳou can create typed arrays with the `Arr` constructor.
+You can create typed arrays with the `Arr` constructor.
 Unlike `Fun` you don't have to provide an explicit type signature but let the type checker introspect the type for you:

 ```Javascript
 const append = Fun(